 Muffins are one of my favorite sweets to bake because the mixing method is simple and always the same no matter what flavor you are making.

 All you have to do is combine the wet ingredients in one bowl, and the dry ingredients into the other.
-Then pour the wet into the dry and mix until its just combined.
+Then pour the dry into the wet and mix until its just combined.
 Tada!
 All thats left is to pour the batter and bake.
 So easy!

 This same mixing method is how I make these coffee cake muffins, these 5 star rated banana chocolate chip muffins, and these dairy free chocolate chip muffins.